 In this section we provide a detailed example describing how ISS data can be acquired, calibrated, and used for scientific analysis.
-The analysis in question is the derivation of the absolute calibration correction, as summarized in West et. al. (2010), which establishes the absolute flux and relative color corrections for each filter combination used by ISS.
+The analysis in question is the derivation of the final absolute calibration correction, the previous version of which was summarized in West et. al. (2010), which establishes the absolute flux and relative color corrections for each filter combination used by ISS.
 This analysis uses both star and satellite targets, and a fairly large number of images of each, so automation of computationally-intensive tasks is a must.